 It’s important to rest after your breast augmentation, especially for the first two days.
 Move carefully around the home to take care of basic needs, which is enough exercise during this period.

-For the initial four or five days, move around to maintain circulation and allow your body to heal from the surgery.
+For the initial first four weeks, or five days, move around to maintain circulation and allow your body to heal from the surgery.
 A leisurely daily walk is fine at this point.

-But remember that you shouldn’t just sit around and not move.
+But remember that you shouldn’t just get breast implants to sit around and not move.
 Breast augmentation surgery has a small risk of blood clots.
 If you take a few short, leisurely walks per day, this will keep your blood flowing.

-As your body heals going into a week after your procedure, you can start to do gentle cardiovascular exercise again.
+As your body heals going into a week after your procedure, you can start to do light cardio or gentle cardiovascular exercise again.
 Walking more is an excellent way to start, but stick to it when it’s cooler outside.
 And don’t increase your body temperature or heart rate too much.